riceissa/issarice.com/wiki/advice-for-young-people.md

-While the [Cognito Mentoring info wiki][CM_wiki] provides excellent general advice, here I hope to give more specialized advice; in particular, this page is tailored toward my past self, and documents advice that I wish I had gotten while I was in high school.
+While the [Cognito Mentoring info wiki][CM_wiki] provides excellent general advice, here I hope to give more specialized advice; in particular, this page is tailored toward my past self, and documents advice/"cheat codes"/"redpills" that I wish I had gotten while I was in high school.
 Therefore this page is unlikely to suit most people (since the target audience is my past self, and I tend to be unusual by most standards).
 Another way to describe this page is to say it is a list of all the things that have